The Perfectionist's Paradox: Why Loving Learning Isn't Enough

 And the problem is when I get frustrated with myself for making mistakes, for not getting it right, for learning, I tense up.
 I get rigid and stuck.
 I withdraw from support.
 I don't ask questions.

-None of those reactions are useful to learning.
-They all make learning harder.
+None of those reactions are useful for learning.
+They all make learning harder and actively get in the way of my learning.

 The antidote is to allow more space.
 For those of you familiar with centring, this is more than coming back to centre.
 This is actively finding space and relaxation in your body.
 I'm a fan of lengthening in three directions:

-• Start by finding length along your spine.
-Imagine your tailbone rooting down as your crown lifts up.
+• Start by feeling the length along your spine.
+Imagine your tailbone rooting down as your crown lifts.

 • Softly expand the space between your collarbones as you imagine the outer edges of your arms radiating outwards, feeling more width.